jreisinger/docs/data/notes/go/concurrency.md

 Go enables two styles of concurrent programming:

-1. CSP (communicating sequential processes) - values are passed between autonomous activities (goroutines) but variables are for the most part confined to a single activity.
+1. Communicating sequential processes (CSP) - values are passed between autonomous activities (goroutines) but variables are for the most part confined to a single activity.
 2. Shared memory multithreading - more traditional model.

 Reasoning about concurrent programs is inherently more difficult than about sequential ones.